adaltas/node-nikita/docs/content/about/tutorial.md

 - package-management
 - run docker containers

 You are encouraged to extend Nikita with your own [actions](/current/action).
-In its simplest form, written an action is just about writing a plain vanilla JavaScript function.
+In its simplest form, writing an action is just about writing a plain vanilla JavaScript function.

 ## Installation instructions